gwax/mtg_ssm/README.md

 * [Wizards of the Coast](http://magic.wizards.com/): For making Magic: the Gathering and continuing to support it.
 Off and on, it's been my favorite hobby since the early '90s.
-* Robert at [MTG JSON](http://mtgjson.com): MTG JSON is an amazing resource for anyone looking to build tools around magic card data.
+* [MTG JSON](http://mtgjson.com): MTG JSON is an amazing resource for anyone looking to build tools around magic card data.
+It is pretty **THE** authoritative source of structured magic card data.
 Without MTG JSON this project would not have been possible.